-“Over the last couple of weeks, we have seen an astonishing amount of applications come through from British designer businesses all over the country, asking for help to survive the crisis.
+“We have seen an astonishing amount of applications come through from British designer businesses all over the country, asking for help to survive the crisis.
 The need for support is immense.
 Our hope is to re-open the fund for future rounds, to help as many businesses as possible, and ensure the future growth and success of the British fashion industry.”

 With thanks to our Partners:

 ARCH & HOOK, British Vogue, Browns, Burberry, Clearpay, depop, British GQ, JD.COM,INC, Label/Mix, Paul Smith, Rodial and The Bicester Village Shopping Collection